 A: Yes, yes it does.
 Makes me wish I were in a band sometimes.

-A: Some of it, yes.
-There are piano-and-vocal songbooks for Waking Hour, Warm Strangers, and Dreaming Through The Noise now, thanks to hardworking transcriber David Beattie.
-Songbooks for the other albums are in the works.
-Eventually, we hope to release them simultaneously with the albums themselves.
+A: There are piano-and-vocal songbooks for Waking Hour, Warm Strangers, and Dreaming Through The Noise now, thanks to hardworking transcriber David Beattie, with Inland Territory on the way.

 A: Very rarely.
 My apologies.
 It’s not a policy or anything; I’m just not good at staying on top of it.
 I promise that I do read everything, and that I’m grateful for everything that comes my way (including constructive criticism).
 Useful information always gets forwarded on to people who can do something with it.